AHijazi11/Zillow_Housing_Data_Project/README.md

 My render URL: https://zillow-home-values.onrender.com

-Note: city_geo_data_from_api.py is a script for obtaining city map polygon coordinates from "https://nominatim.openstreetmap.org" and outputs the results as a JSON to be used in pydeck chart.
+Note: city_geo_data_from_api.py is a script for obtaining city map polygon coordinates from "https://nominatim.openstreetmap.org" and outputs the results as a JSON.
 This was used to get the geo data for top 100 largest cities in the US, results of which are in city_dict.json.
-It's not necessary to run for the streamlit app to function.